Skillz Inc (SKLZ) Shares Soar Above 1-Year High - News Heater

-Skillz Inc (NYSE: SKLZ)’s stock price has gone rise by 7.84 in comparison to its previous close of 4.59, however, the company has experienced a 2.70% increase in its stock price over the last five trading days.
+The stock of Skillz Inc (NYSE: SKLZ) has increased by 15.28 when compared to last closing price of 5.04.Despite this, the company has seen a gain of 17.37% in its stock price over the last five trading days.
 Business Wire reported 2023-10-25 that LAS VEGAS–(BUSINESS WIRE)–Skillz Inc. (NYSE: SKLZ) (“Skillz” or the “Company”), the leading mobile games platform bringing fair and fun competition to players worldwide, today announced that it will release its 2023 third quarter financial results after the close of the market on Wednesday, November 8, 2023, and host a conference call and simultaneous webcast at 4:30 p.m.
 ET that day.
 During the call, Skillz management will review the Company’s financial results and provide a business update,.

 Is It Worth Investing in Skillz Inc (NYSE: SKLZ) Right Now?